CheeseCake87/CheeseCake87/markdown/2023-08-05_a-short-uninteresting-introduction.md

 getting huge, and using html was one of the things you just did on the internet at that time.
 Building websites out of tables haha.

-My first real job was a postman (or mailmain if you're from the US).
+My first real job was a postman (or mailman / mail carrier if you're from the US).
 However, I was destined to be a car mechanic, following in my father's footsteps.
 I would sometimes help out in the garage, changing tyres and things.